-“Skoda's Fabia is a solid, dependable supermini that's surprisingly fun to drive and great value.”
+“The Skoda Fabia is a solid, dependable supermini that's surprisingly fun to drive and great value.”

 The Skoda Fabia is the car that established Skoda's current reputation for comfort and quality – which if you can remember the bad old days in the 1990s, is quite a feat.